 Rich but light, haupia cake is filled with layers of coconut-milk pudding.

 Valentine’s Day is fast approaching, and we all want to give something sweet to those we find sweetest.
-Here are two recipes to help you get started.
-The first is an alternative to all the chocolate that abounds this time of year; the second embraces all that chocolaty goodness and adds a hazelnut twist!
+Here’s a recipe for haupia cake, an alternative to all the chocolate that abounds this time of year.

 Take Your Taste Buds on a Hawaiian Getaway